SocietyProtocol/Content-Library/Published/Brand/Glossary.md

 ---
 created: 2025-08-17T20:21
-updated: 2025-08-20T12:12
+updated: 2025-08-23T14:07
 ---
 # Concepts

 Society Protocol terminology consists of main categories: <u>time</u> and <u>state</u>.
 1. **Time** pertains to everything with the tracking of passage of states over time, it conceptually contains: the Timeline, Timeslots, Timestamps, Time Interval (TI), and Timelapse.
 2. **state** pertains to the status of information within the system at various points in time.
-It conceptually contains: state, state slice, state sphere, public state, semi-private state, private state, state transition function (STF), and State.
+It conceptually contains: state, state slice, state sphere, public state, semi-private state, private state, state transition function (STF), and state that binds (STB).

 Timeline is the highest informational architectural structure, it contains the totality of all the states stored in the protocol throughout its history.
 Timeslot is the second tier informational architecture structure, it contains the state stored in the protocol at a snapshot on the Timeline.
 Events are the third tier informational architecture structure, each Timeslot contains multiple Events, which alter the state of the protocol.
 - Blockchain translations: Timeline = blockchain, Timeslot = block, Events = transactions.